Operation Gold Star: Deputies carry out massive probation, parole sweep in Fresno County

 FRESNO COUNTY, Calif.
-(KGPE) – The Fresno County Sheriff’s Office conducted its Gold Star Operation on Wednesday in the county’s southern portion with the help of several local law enforcement agencies.
+(KSEE) – The Fresno County Sheriff’s Office conducted its Gold Star Operation on Wednesday in the county’s southern portion with the help of several local law enforcement agencies.

 Deputies and officers from agencies across the county set out with a list of parolees, probationers, and sex offenders to check in with them to make sure they were following the law.